PabloCorso/eol-decentralized-cup/README.md

 10.000 finishes in a 10 seconds level ranks approx. the same as 28 finishes in an 1 hour level.

+[Comparison exmaples of the last 3 approaches](/scripts/summaries/summary_comparison.md), counting PRs only or counting all times finished (plus counting shadow times or not).

 ## Spam levels

 Someone can spam 100 levels in one day.